McGuireTechnology/TruLedgr-Docs/README.md

 ```

 This will create a `site/` directory containing the static HTML files for your documentation, which you can deploy to any web server or GitHub Pages.

+## Deployment with GitHub Actions

+The documentation is automatically deployed to [https://docs.truledgr.app](https://docs.truledgr.app) using GitHub Actions and GitHub Pages.

+### How it works

+- On every push to the `main` branch, a GitHub Actions workflow builds the documentation using MkDocs.
+- The generated static site is deployed to the `gh-pages` branch and published via GitHub Pages.
+- The live documentation is available at: [https://docs.truledgr.app](https://docs.truledgr.app)

+No manual deployment steps are required—just push your changes to `main` and they will be published automatically.